 Professor Marion Gray joined the University of the Sunshine Coast in July 2011.
-She is the Discipline Leader of Occupational Therapy and Leader for the research Cluster for Health Improvement at the University of the Sunshine Coast, Queensland.
+She is the co-Discipline Leader of Occupational Therapy (OT) and Associate Dean (Research).

-Professor Gray completed her Occupational Therapy qualifications and Research Masters in Otago, NZ and her PhD in Public Health at the Wellington School of Medicine and Health Sciences, NZ.
+Marion completed her OT qualifications and Research Masters (bioethics) in Otago and her PhD (Public Health) at the Wellington School of Medicine and Health Sciences, University of Otago, NZ.

-She undertook her Postdoctoral training in environmental epidemiology at the Armed Forces Institute of Pathology in Washington DC before taking up a teaching and research position for 5 years at James Cook University.
+She undertook her Postdoctoral training in environmental epidemiology at the Armed Forces Institute of Pathology in Washington DC, focusing on the link between trace elements and prostate disease.

 Marion completed a Graduate Certificate in Tertiary Teaching in 2012 and has been the recipient of two National Citations for Outstanding Contribution to Student Learning (2009; 2010).

 She has 68 peer reviewed journal publications, 4 book chapters and has successfully supervised 28 HDR and honours students to graduation.

 Marion is a Visiting Fellow in Allied Health with the Sunshine Coast Hospital and Health Service; an Adjunct Professor with the College of Healthcare Sciences, James Cook University and a member of the Australia/NZ Council of OT Educators.